Dolce Vita (restaurant): History

-Dolce Vita was a pizzeria in Houston, in the U.S. state of Texas.
 Known for Neapolitan pizzas, pastas, and antipasti, the restaurant opened in January 2006 and closed in May 2020, after owner Marco Wiles announced plans to sell the building and property in mid 2019.
 The restaurant was sold to an investment group and employees were relocated to other restaurants owned by Wiles.
 Wiles kept the rights to the "Dolca Vita concept".